ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :align: center
 ```

-What are the requirements for a graph to be colimit of the above diagram?
+What are the requirements for a graph to be `pushout` of the above diagram?

 Clue: Extend the requirements in Section 5.4 from 2 to n graphs!

-## 5.5 Operationalizing computing colimits

-WORK IN PROGRESS..
+## 5.6.
+Computing pushouts in Algebraic Julia

-In the previous section, we hand-computed the colimits of the diagrams.
-This section shows how we can program a computer to compute colimits using Algebraic Julia.
+In the previous section, we hand-computed the pushout of the diagrams.
+This section shows how we can program a computer to compute pushout using Algebraic Julia.
+The reader is welcomed to run each of these code snippets and verify the output with their pushout graphs!

 **Solving Ex 1.**
 +++